SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 25. Error checking - STL_LOAD_ERRORS, STL_LOADERROR_DETAIL.
 These 2 tables can be joined for more detailed info.
 26. UPSERT is not supported in Redshift.
 Need to use combination of delete & insert or update (by joining target & staging tables)
 27. COPY command can load encrypted files in s3.
 COPY command can load files encrypted using SSE s3, SSE-KMS; also supports client side encryption using client-side symmetric master key.
 SSE-C, client side encryption using KMS, client side encruption using asymmetric master key is not supported in COPY command.
 28. UNLOAD command exports data to one or more files in s3.
 Automatically applies SSE-s3 encryption.
 UNLOAD supports SSE-KMS and client side encryption using customer-managed key (CSE-CMK).
 UNLOAD does not support SSE-C encryption.
+29. Redshift blocks are immutable; i.e. Updates result in a new block and Deleted rows are not removed from disk.
+VACUUM command recovers the storage space and sorts the data.
+30. Variations of VACUUM - FULL, SORT, DELETE ONLY, REINDEX.
+This operation is I/O intensive; hence should be run during the maintenance window.
+31. Performing DEEP COPY on a very large table is much faster than running VACUUM command.
+DEEP COPY recreates and populates the table with a bulk insert.
+VACUUM command is not recomended on a table of size > 700 GB.
+32. Redshift snapshots can be automated or manual.
+Automatic snapshot is taken every 8 hours or every 5 GB of data change.
+Redshift also allows cross-region snapshot/backup.
+33. If the Redshift cluster is encryted then snapshot will also be encrypted.
+When Redshift is restored from a snapshot a new cluster is created using same configuration.